 Canadian University College, by virtue of its Act of Incorporation, "The Canadian Union College Amendment Act, 1979," may confer degrees in divinity and offer various other programs leading to diplomas and certificates.
-Furthermore, through the recommendation of the Campus Alberta Quality Council (CAQC), CUC is accredited by the Government of Alberta to award the following degrees:
+Furthermore, through the recommendation of the Campus Alberta Quality Council (CAQC), CUC is authorized by the Government of Alberta to award the following degrees:

-- Bachelor of Arts (Four-Year) degree with majors in Adventure Based Counselling, Behavioural Science, English, International Studies, Music, and Religious Studies. - 2.
-Bachelor of Business Administration (Four-Year) degree. - 3.
-Bachelor of Education (Four-Year) degree in Elementary and Secondary Education. - 4.
-Bachelor of Music (Four-Year) degree in Music Performance. - 5.
-Bachelor of Science (Four-Year) degree with majors in Biology and Psychology. - Bachelor of Arts (Three-Year) degree with concentrations in Adventure Based Counselling, Business Administration, English, General Studies, History, International Health and Wilderness Studies, Music, Outdoor Adventure Business Studies, Outward Pursuits, and Religious Studies. - Bachelor of Science (Three-Year) degree with concentrations in Biology, General Studies, Psychology, and Wellness Management.
+- Bachelor of Arts degree with majors in Adventure Based Counselling, Behavioural Science, English, International Studies, Music, and Religious Studies. - 2.
+Bachelor of Business Administration degree. - 3.
+Bachelor of Education degree in Elementary and Secondary Education. - 4.
+Bachelor of Music degree in Music Performance. - Bachelor of Science degree with majors in Biology and Psychology. - Bachelor of Arts (Three-Year) degree with concentrations in Adventure Based Counselling, Business Administration, English, General Studies, History, International Health and Wilderness Studies, Music, Outward Pursuits, and Religious Studies. - Bachelor of Science (Three-Year) degree with concentrations in Biology, General Studies, Psychology, and Wellness Management.